jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 ### Getting in the right mindset

 Overhauling an app (or even a complex component) takes a different mindset than I use in my usual daily coding.
-If I intentionally adopt that mindset at the beginning, I'm a happier developer.
-What's that look like?
+Most days, I have expectations about how the code works, because I wrote it or studied a section of it closely.
+But in an overhaul, big upgrade, or refactor, there are a lot of unknowns!
+If I intentionally adopt a different mindset at the beginning of a big uprade, I'm a happier developer.
+What's that mindset look like?

 When I make a change that does not fix a problem, I try to be curious about why.

 When I see a different error, I treat it as a step forward.

+I keep a list of my successes as I go, including learning new things or getting one step deeper into the process.

-When I get stuck, I conduct small experiments.
+When I get stuck, I conduct small experiments, and record the results.

 I accept and expect that some of my experiments will be dead ends.

 When I don't know where an error is coming from, I focus on trying to find the source before trying to fix the error.

-I am skeptical of the node_modules folder and floating dependency versions.
+I am skeptical of the things I changed, by default.
+This especially includes what's in the node_modules folder and shifting dependency versions.

-I define progress as learning new things or getting one step deeper into the process.

 ### General debugging strategies